DanglingPointer/TTK4147/Ex2/README.md

-1. Run the programs from assignments A and B with fork, vfork and threads.
+1.Run the programs from assignments A and B with fork, vfork and threads.

 - What is the difference between fork and vfork?